Skjeggy/dataing/2_semester/IKT207/asgmt1 - Anna - utkast.md

 ## Basics of a rainbow table attack
-A rainbow table attack consists of two seperate phases.
-The
+A rainbow table attack consists of two separate phases.
+The first phase is a table generation and the second phase is an online attack.